andrey-shavelev/Juice/README.md

 </p>

 # Juice
 Juice is a Swift dependency injection container.
-It is a new project, but it already has basic features needed to refresh an app with DI.

 ## Installing